MISSISSIPPI CODE TITLE 45.

 appropriate databases;

-where the offender resides, is an employee or is a student or intends to
+lodges, is an employee or is a student or intends to reside, work, attend

-reside, work, attend school or volunteer;
+school or volunteer;

-from which or to which a change of residence, employment or student status
+of residence, employment or student status occurs;

 (d) The Department of Human Services and any other